open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 made the message "look under chairs".

 The key opens a box that contains, among other things, an "ectoplasm reveal tool" (an ultraviolet light).
-It will be used later to reveal secret messages.
+It will be used later to [reveal secret messages].

 [underside]: /puzzles/hiding-places/underside/
 [stick word grid]: /puzzles/arrangement/stick-word-grid/
 [normally would not look]: /puzzles/hiding-places/unfair-hiding-places/
+[reveal secret messages]: /puzzles/decoders/invisible-ink/

 ## EMF Tool (Box 3)